ttiny/prototype-js/README.md

 ```

 ### .mergeDeep()
-Copies references of properties from another object to this one recusively.
+Copies references of properties from another object to this one recursively.
 If a property of this object that is not an `Object` is found in the object
 to be merged with, the property will be replaced.